End of siege of Azovstal is near as hundreds of wounded Ukrainian troops evacuated

 Ukrainian MP Lesia Vasylenko told the BBC that the deal must go through and the soldiers must return to Ukraine otherwise "the fate of these very brave men will be absolutely unknown and will be in Russian hands, which is far far from an ideal situation".

-The Azovstal plant has been the main focus of the war in recent weeks as thousands of civilians and troops sought shelter in the four-square mile facility.
-The evacuation of civilians took place earlier this month after being coordinated in several efforts by the Ukrainian government and the UN.
+The Azovstal plant has been the main focus of the war in recent weeks as thousands of civilians and troops sought shelter in the four-square mile (10.4-square km) facility.
+The evacuation of civilians took place earlier this month after being co-ordinated in several efforts by the Ukrainian government and the UN.

 Nevertheless, Russian forces continued to shell the complex.
 Ukraine accused Russia of using incendiary weapons last weekend, likely to be thermite or phosphorus.
 With no supplies and hundreds of wounded, the General Staff of the Armed Forces said the priority now is “to save the lives of the personnel”, calling the soldiers “the heroes of our time”.